CarlOvberg/whatsapp-order-bot/README.md

 and verified in code.
 The model is treated as an interpreter, never as the source of truth for money.

-**Context:** This project was built before starting Informatik studies at Paderborn University, during the German language preparation period (DSH).
-The motivation was practical: Turkish-owned restaurants in Germany lose 13–30% of every order to delivery platform commissions (e.g. Lieferando).
-This bot lets them take orders directly over WhatsApp, at a fraction of that cost.
+**Context:** Small restaurants lose 13–30% of every order to delivery-platform commissions (e.g. Lieferando, Uber Eats).
+This bot lets any restaurant take orders directly over WhatsApp, at a fraction of that cost.
+It handles orders in multiple languages — currently Turkish, German, and English — and the architecture extends to more.
+I built it during my German-language preparation period before starting Informatik studies at Paderborn University.

 ## What it does